cityofchattanooga/Chattanooga-Open-Data-Executive-Order/Open Data Policy.md

 **a.** A single web portal shall be (i) established and maintained by or on behalf of the City; (ii) jointly administered by the Public Library and DOIT; and (iii) located at data.chattanooga.gov or its successor website.

-**b.** Any data set made accessible on the City of Chattanooga data portal shall use a machine readable format that permits automated processing of such data
+**b.** Any data set made accessible on the City of Chattanooga data portal shall use a machine readable format that permits automated processing of such data.

 **Section 5.
 Administration of data portal**